 A few weeks ago, Disney held a press preview event for the upcoming animated film, “Frozen.”
-It event began with a 30-minute preview of the film, which you can read my thoughts about here.
-The rest of the day was a tour of art and technical departments behind the film and for a film geek like me, it was heaven.
+The event began with a 30-minute preview of the film, which you can read my thoughts about here.
+The rest of the day was a tour of the art and technical departments behind the film, and for a film geek like me, it was heaven.
 I’m a big fan of “making-of” special features on Blu-rays and DVDs, so this day was like living inside of them.
-Not only did I get to see how Frozen was made, I also got to ask questions and play with the actual tools the filmmakers used.
+Not only did I get to see how Frozen was made, but I also got to ask questions and play with the actual tools the filmmakers used.
 I wish every film lover could have this experience – unbelievably fun and educational.

 So here are 6 things I learned about Frozen that day:

 1. Frozen is (loosely) based on The Snow Queen by Hans Christian Andersen

 As I noted in my previous article, I went into this preview event fairly ignorant about “Frozen.”
 The fact that it’s based on “The Snow Queen” seems like something I should have been aware of – but wasn’t.
 I’m not familiar with that original story, but I learned it was a favorite of Walt Disney in my first stop of the tour.
 Directors Chris Buck and Jennifer Lee talked about the project’s genesis, which began with Walt himself and had been kicking around the studio ever since.
 There have been many changes from the original, but the core of it (about someone with a frozen heart) remains.

 2. Frozen takes place in a fictional land based on the country of Norway